mshin77/math-tech-sped-osf/README.md

-Authors.
-(2022).
-A Content Analysis of Research on Technology Use for Teaching Mathematics to Students With Disabilities: Word Networks and Topic Modeling. https://math-tech-sped.netlify.app
+Shin, M., Ok, M. W., Choo, S., Hossain, G., Bryant, D. P., & Kang, E. (in press).
+A content analysis of research on technology use for teaching mathematics to students with disabilities: Word networks and topic modeling. *International Journal of STEM Education*.